Degroot's Spire Arborvitae

 Thuja occidentalis 'Degroot's Spire'Item #7281 USDA Hardiness Zone: 3 - 8

 A beautiful tall narrow form, perfect to plant between buildings.
 Rich green foliage takes on purple cast in winter.
 Twisted texture on pyramidal form tolerates shearing nicely for a more tailored column.
 Cold hardy and reliable.
 Ideal as matched pairs or planted in multiples for an attractive screen.
 Evergreen.

 - OverviewLight Needs:Partial to full sunWatering Needs:Water regularly- weekly or more often in extreme heat.
-Requires less water once established.Average Landscape Size:Slow growing 20 ft. tall and 4 to 5 ft. wide.
+Requires less frequent watering, once established.Average Landscape Size:Slow growing 20 ft. tall and 4 to 5 ft. wide.

 - History & LoreHistory:These conifers are members of the cypress family which includes many ornamental and timber genera.
 The common name is Arborvitae or Tree-of-Life due to its evergreen quality in the face of adversity as well as the medicinal properties of its sap, bark and twigs.
 There are five species native to North America and Eastern Asia with only three of these in cultivation.
 T. occidentalis is probably the most widely cultivated and is indigenous to a large range in eastern North America, most notably in wet forests and swamps.
 It was first cultivated in 1534 and the oldest known living specimen is thought to be over 1000 years old.
 This plant is attractive to deer who like to feast on the soft, winter foliage.